SaveWise

 Customizable Budgeting Feature: Users can set their own categories, spending limits, and transaction dates for budgets and transactions.

 I conducted a survey using Google Forms.
-The participants are young adults, aged 19-30.
+The participants are young adults, aged 18-30.
 They are either college students or early-career professionals.
-The goals of the survey are:
+The goals of the study are:

 To understand users' needs in a budgeting app